Lardomir/TaskSkip/README.md

-# TaskSpik
+# TaskSkip

-**TaskSpik** is a powerful task management application designed to help you stay organized and motivated.
-Whether you're managing school assignments, work projects, or personal to-dos, TaskSpik provides an intuitive way to structure your tasks efficiently.
+**TaskSkip** is a powerful task management application designed to help you stay organized and motivated.
+Whether you're managing school assignments, work projects, or personal to-dos, TaskSkip provides an intuitive way to structure your tasks efficiently.

 ## 🌟 Features